eduardoluis11/keith-harvard/README.md

 ## Made by Eduardo Salinas

+## IMPORTANT NOTE:
+This game can be easily hacked, therefore, YOUR SECURITY AND PRIVATE DATA MAY GET COMPROMISED.
+That is because it has no CSRF protection, since I used a line of code called csrf_exempt.

+I did that so that I could quickly and easily create the game.

+If you plan on playing this game, you need to locally install it in your computer.
+It shouldn't need to connect to the internet.

+HOWEVER, THERE'S A RISK THAT YOU COULD GET HACKED while playing this game.
+Therefore, disable your internet access while playing this game to protect yourself against any potential hackers that may try to attack you.

 ## Brief summary
 My submission for the final project for CS50W’s course is a browser game called Keith.
 It’s a game made with Django and a JavaScript game engine called Phaser.
 In the game, you’ll have to defeat robots, and you’ll have to talk to your adoptive son to become stronger against your enemies.